 Our contact stores manage approximately 100 million contact profiles and connections from more than 2,400 customers based in 19 countries as of June 30, 2015.
-They can be continuously and automatically updated with the most current contact information and are simultaneously enriched by geographic, situational and other realtime data.
+They can be continuously and automatically updated with the most current contact information and are simultaneously enriched by geographic, situational and other real-time data.
 Our contact stores are repositories for all contact details, attributes and business rules and preferences, such as a person's location, language spoken, special needs, technical certifications and on-call status.
-The breadth of our databases has allowed us to deliver approximately 300 million communications in 2014 and has allowed us to deliver more than 500 million communications in 2015 to date.
+The breadth of our databases has allowed us to deliver more than 1 billion communications since October 1, 2014.